betrusted-io/rust/README.markdown

 Build stable Rust binaries for Xous!
 The curent supported version is Rust 1.58.1.

-## Updating an existing installation
+## Updating an Existing Installation / Automatic Installation

 At the moment, `xtask` will prompt you to download the Xous toolchain if it doesn't exist.
 Thus, the easiest way to upgrade is to simply delete the old version and re-run the build, as such: